Recognized as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2023) and Montreal's Top Employers (2023):

 - Bell Canada manages a number of graduate leadership programs to help cultivate the next generation of leaders -- participants work in a variety of different departments for periods ranging from 18 months to three years, and also attend the company's annual Grad Leadership Summit

-- Bell Canada's summer internship provides an early introduction and fast-track opportunity for students to join the company's Graduate Leadership Program -- over the course of the internship, students are assigned a buddy and participate in a variety of unique events including networking sessions with Bell executives, managers, and other grads, volunteer opportunities at CAMH and North York Harvest Food Bank, and prior to COVID-19, various social activities such as team dinners, visits to Bell Media, or an afternoon at a local arcade
+- Bell Canada's summer internship provides an early introduction and fast-track opportunity for students to join the company's Graduate Leadership Program -- over the course of the internship, students are assigned a buddy and participate in a variety of unique events including virtual networking sessions with Bell executives, managers, and other grads, and volunteer opportunities at CAMH and North York Harvest Food Bank

 - For 23 years, Bell Canada has partnered with Career Edge to provide work-term placements to candidates, offering over 1,200 placements to date and hiring approximately 300 interns into full-time roles -- Bell Canada also works with Lime Connect to recruit students and new graduates with disabilities